Nikoro/context_show/README.md

             onPressed: () async {
               // Show overlay and await the result final result = await context.show<String>((_) => Text('Banner'));
-              print('$result'); // some result
+              print('$result'); // SOME RESULT
             },
           ),
           ElevatedButton(
             child: Text('Close with Result'),
             onPressed: () {
-              // Close overlay from a different callback and return a string context.close('some result');
+              // Close overlay from a different callback and return some value: context.close('SOME RESULT');
             },
           ),
         ],